cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 In the case of the pendulum, we can intuitively see that the bottom and upright equilibria correspond to a stable and unstable one respectively.
 However, for this higher-dimensional system, how do come up with a mathematically equivalent version?
 We know that the higher-dimensional equivalent to a scalar derivative is the Jacobian ($\frac{\partial f}{\partial x}$), but what's the equivalent to the Jacobian being positive or negative?

 The answer lies in the eigenvalues!
-If we linearize the dynamics at an equilibrium and perform an eigendecomposition on $\frac{\partial f}{\partial x}$:
+If we linearize the dynamics at an equilibrium and perform an eigendecomposition of $\frac{\partial f}{\partial x}$:

 $$
 \begin{align}